pwang30/Code_of_bilevel_DSO_VPPs/README.md

 - Step 2: In the comments of this program, there are necessary package installation instructions, just copy and paste.
 - Step 3: Run the program.

-**Note that this work can be easily extended to larger-scale problems due to the independence of each VPP, such as those involving more aggregators and DER, and market mechanisms (demand response, time-of-use tariff, etc.).**
+**Note that this work can be easily extended to larger-scale problems because of the structural independence of each agent, such as those involving more aggregators and DER, and market mechanisms (demand response, time-of-use tariff, etc.).**

 ----